 - about 1 tsp size seeded dried tamarind

-- about 10, 1 inch long 1 cm thick dried coconut (Kobri) slices
+- 10 1 inch long 1 cm thick dried coconut (Kobri) slices

 - 1 tsp grated or crushed jaggery